Daniel Radcliffe Reads ‘Harry Potter & The Sorcerer’s Stone’ In New Audio Series

 “Thank you, @wizardingworld!
 This is one of the best things related to Harry Potter that I ever saw.
 It was really emotional to see Dan on it.
 This is truly amazing!” exclaimed another user.

-The Harry Potter At Home recordings will also be available on Spotfiy.
+The Harry Potter at Home recordings will also be available on Spotify.
 All 17 chapters of the first book will be released through the summer with new activities and games rolling out with each one.